Eton wall game: History

 A letter from March 1821 states "there is a wall ... against which they play Foot-ball in the season; indeed they say it is capital weather for it now, but it is not the fashionable game, so nobody dares to propose it."

 The Collegers v.
 Oppidans match was banned in 1827 for ten years after a fight broke out during the game.
 It had resumed by 1836.

 An article on "Eton games" in the 19 November 1832 issue of the Eton College magazine includes a detailed description of the wall game (called simply "Foot-ball").
 It notes that the game was already played "in a space not more than five or six yards wide".

 The 29 November 1840 issue of Bell's Life in London features a description of "the annual match ... between Collegers and Oppidans" played on 24 November 1840:

 the Collegers won by seven "shies", with no goal being scored by either side.
 The article adds that this was "the first time since 1836 that the Oppidans have been beaten".

 The rules of the Wall Game were first written down in 1849.
 They were subsequently revised in 1862, 1871, and 1953.
 Eton College archives possess copies of the rules from 1885 and 1933.
 The 16th revision of the rules was made in 2001.

 Scoring

 The aim of the game is to move the ball towards the opponents' end of the playing area.
-In those last few yards of the field is an area called the "calx".
+In those last few yards of the field is an area called the "calx" (Latin for "chalk").
 In this area a player can earn a "shy" (worth one point) by lifting the ball against the wall with his foot.
 A teammate then touches the ball with his hand and shouts "Got it!"
 These two plays must happen within the calx.
-After this, if the umpire says "Given", the scoring team can attempt a goal (worth a further nine points) by throwing the ball at a designated target (a garden door at one end of the field and a tree at the other end).
+After this, if the umpire says "Given", the scoring team can attempt a goal (worth a further nine points, making 10 in all) by throwing the ball at a designated target (a garden door at one end of the field and a tree at the other end).
 A player can also score a kicked goal, worth five points, if he kicks the ball out and it hits a goal during the normal course of play.